go-outside-labs/web3-toolkit-go/web3toolkit/README.md

-## 📚 web3-golang-toolkit
+## 📚 web3-go-toolkit

 <br>

-an ongoing development of golang scripts with my fav on-chain ops.
+an ongoing development of go scripts with my fav on-chain ops.

 <br>